 Run Wireshark, preferably as root.
 You should see several usbmon

 Each one represents one bus.
-Which one is our device connected to?
+To which one is our device connected?

 lsusb | grep '16c0:05df'